-In addition to the duties required by the FirstNet Authority, the Middle Class Tax Relief and Job Creation Act of 2012 also charged NTIA with establishing a grant program, the State and Local Implementation Grant Program (SLIGP), to assist state, regional, tribal, and local jurisdictions with planning activities to support the implementation of the NPSBN.
-As required by the Act, NTIA consulted with FirstNet in establishing the programmatic requirements for SLIGP.
-NTIA awarded \$116.5 million in grant funds to 54 state and territorial recipients between July 2013 and June 2014.
+territorial recipients between July 2013 and June 2014.
 The first round of grants (SLIGP 1.0) expired February 28, 2018.
-Many recipients expended their grant funds at a lower rate of spending than the NTIA anticipated.
+Many recipients expended their grant funds at a lower rate of spending than NTIA anticipated.
 NTIA used the unspent funds from SLIGP 1.0 to award a new grant program, SLIGP 2.0, in March 2018.
-SLIGP 2.0 grants totaling \$33.3 million were awarded to 46 states and territories for planning activities to support implementation of the NPSBN.
-The SLIGP application period has closed and current awards are scheduled to end in calendar year 2020.
+SLIGP 2.0 grants, totaling \$33.3 million, were awarded to 46 states and territories for planning activities to support implementation of the NPSBN.
+The original SLIGP period of performance had the grant awards end February 29, 2020, but all grants received a no-cost extension to extend the awards to the end by March 31, 2021, at the latest.

 Additionally, the Act provides the NHTSA and NTIA with \$115 million for grants to improve 911 services.
-Grant applicants should continue to monitor current federal actions affecting broadband and 911 programs funded through the Act.23
+In August 2019, the agencies awarded 36 grants to states and two tribal grant recipients totaling \$109,250,000.
+The period of performance for the grant program ends on March 31, 2022.
+Grant applicants should continue to monitor current federal actions affecting broadband and 911 programs funded through the Act.24